Schizophrenia

 Catatonic schizophrenia

 This is a very rare form of the illness that affects the way people move.
 For example, they may become hyperactive for no reason, remain completely immobile or pull faces.
-It also usually begins between the ages of 15 and 25.
+This form also usually begins between the ages of 15 and 25.

-For more detailed information, for example, about the symptoms of schizophrenia, visit gesundheitsinformation.de.
+For more detailed information about the symptoms of schizophrenia, please visit gesundheitsinformation.de.

 What causes schizophrenia?

-While the exact causes of schizophrenia are unknown, it is likely that a complex interaction of various factors is at play.
 It is known that some people have a congenital predisposition to schizophrenia, particularly if a parent or sibling already has it.
-Around 12% of children who have a parent with schizophrenia go on to develop it too.

 There may also be other factors involved that increase the likelihood of developing the illness.
 These include: